-Tim Parsons worked a half-dozen newspapers in a 29-year career, serving the last seven as the editor of the weekly entertainment magazine Lake Tahoe Action.
-Among Parsons’ numerous professional honors are an American Press Institute scholarship, 2012 Best Entertainment Writing from the Nevada Press Association and 2011 Keeping the Blues Alive award for Journalism from the International Blues Foundation.
+Publisher Tim Parsons worked a half-dozen newspapers in a 29-year career, serving the last seven as the editor of the weekly entertainment magazine Lake Tahoe Action.
+Among Parsons’ professional honors are an American Press Institute scholarship, Best Entertainment Writing from the Nevada Press Association and Keeping the Blues Alive award for Journalism from the International Blues Foundation.
+Email: Tim@TahoeOnstage.com

 Photographer Kurt E. Johnson has played drums since he was 14.
 He is in the South Shore blues band Mudd Bonz and the instrumental progressive psychedelic space rock band Aether Haze.
 He retired after a 31-year career in the Bay Area and has lived at Lake Tahoe for 10 years.
 His passion is concert photography and playing music.
 To see more of his photos, visit his website HERE

-Tahoe Onstage copy chief Randy Hashagen, a former Bay Area journalist, walked away from his career to become a crazy cab driver.
+Tahoe Onstage copy chief and social media manager Randy Hashagen, a former Bay Area journalist, walked away from his career to become a crazy cab driver.
 Lately, he has been watching the world flow through Lake Tahoe since 2012.
+Favorite band: Pink Floyd (although a little EDM now and then keeps him grounded and on bass).
+Favorite festival: High Sierra.

 Writer Josh Sweigert grew up on the California coast with a deep appreciation for bluegrass and string band music as well as the great outdoors.
 A guitarist and singer, he plays solo acoustic gigs in South Lake Tahoe.

 Writer Garrett Bethmann is a graduate of University of Mary Washington with a degree in English.
-He moved to Lake Tahoe in summer 2012.
+An eight year resident of Lake Tahoe, Garrett moved to Colorado in January 2020.
+He continues to contribute to Tahoe Onstage.

 Shaun Astor cites pop music singers and social deviants as being among his strongest influences.
 His vices include vegan baking, riding a bicycle unreasonable distances and fixating on places and ideas that make up the subject of the sentence, ‘But that’s impossible… ‘ He splits his time between Reno and a hammock perched from ghost town building foundations.

-Mike Wolcott is the director of the Northern California Design Center and a 40-year newspaper veteran who has worked at the San Francisco Chronicle, Contra Costa Times, Oakland Tribune, the Eureka Times-Standard, Corning Daily Observer, Red Bluff Daily News and Digital First Media.
+Mike Wolcott is the editor of the Chico Enterprise-Record, director of the Northern California Design Center and a 42-year newspaper veteran who has worked at the San Francisco Chronicle, Contra Costa Times, Oakland Tribune, the Eureka Times-Standard, Corning Daily Observer, Red Bluff Daily News and Digital First Media.
 His proudest musical moment came when he was scolded by Who bassist John Entwistle for making too much noise at a Roger Daltrey concert.
 He especially likes classic rock, classic old-time country, Jimmy Buffett, Bob Dylan and all three Hanks.
 Parsons calls him “Wally.”
 When he’s not slaying deadlines, you can find Wally playing guitar in a Corning-based cover band called Punches the Clown.

 Contact Tim at Tim@tahoeonstage.com